sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ### SYSTEM TEST:
 The **systems test** goal is to ascertain fulfilment of the system expected functions as a whole element, and also the non-functional requirements, as performance, security, safety, ...
 In the system test, the enviroment, condition and test should be as close as possible to its expected real function.
 So usually, the test are of the types: bussines cases, user cases.

-**Important** An independen test team, should carry the system tests.
+**Important** An independent test team, should carry the system tests.

 ### ACCEPTANCE TEST:
 The aceptance test usually is done by the client that requested the system design or similar stackhorlders, an outside of the desing